MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Test-AzureRmDataLakeAnalyticsCatalogItem.md

 ```

 ## DESCRIPTION
-The **Test-AzureRmDataLakeAnalyticsCatalogItem** cmdlet checks for the existence of an azure_2 Data Lake Analytics catalog item.
+The **Test-AzureRmDataLakeAnalyticsCatalogItem** cmdlet checks for the existence of an Azure Data Lake Analytics catalog item.

 ## EXAMPLES